MZ195/JS-Blockchain/README.md

 The chain starts by the [`Genesis block`](https://en.bitcoin.it/wiki/Genesis_block).
 After that, every new transaction will be held pending untill we reach a predefined size for each block then the [`mining`](https://www.investopedia.com/terms/b/bitcoin-mining.asp) take place.

-In mining, we keep hashing the transaction data using [`SHA256`](https://www.movable-type.co.uk/scripts/sha256.html) with a [`nonce`](https://www.investopedia.com/terms/n/nonce.asp) untill we finde a nonce that will produce a hash with a 4 leading 0s.
+In mining, we keep hashing the transaction data using [`SHA256`](https://www.movable-type.co.uk/scripts/sha256.html) with a [`nonce`](https://www.investopedia.com/terms/n/nonce.asp) untill we find a nonce that will produce a hash with a 4 leading 0s.

 The number of zeros defines the difficulty of a blockchain, more zeros will result in more computation power to calculate the correct hash.